Accidental smallholding

 permaculture plot

-Our soil is mostly heavy green clay - of type "make pots out of it" (French: "glaize verte") - but we have supplemented it with our primitive home-made compost over the years we've been naively attempting to coax vegetables out of it.
-To the point that we can now finally achieve an acceptable harvest, although much of the early planting suffered from the slug rave parties.
+The deep soil is based on green clay (French: "glaize verte") - but we have supplemented it over the years that we've been growing vegetables to achieve an acceptable harvest, although much of the early planting suffered from the slug rave parties.

-However we always have enough beetroot, courgettes, beans, peas, carrots etc to see us through the winter, so we enjoy trying out new recipes, such as beetroot wine, and plum and chilli jam!
+We always have enough beetroot, courgettes, beans, peas, carrots etc to see us through the winter, and we enjoy trying out new recipes, such as beetroot wine, and plum and chilli jam!

 water iris at stream